gatariee/Python-C2-Server/README.md

 # Python C2 Server using HTTP & API Endpoints
-A basic Python-based Command & Control (C2) server using HTTP & API Endpoints with a beacon to route traffic between victim and operator.
+A shitty Python-based Command & Control (C2) server using HTTP & API Endpoints with a beacon to route traffic between victim and operator.

-Do note that this is not meant to be a usable C2 server, and should definitely not be used for actual red team engagements.

 The project aims to showcase the communication and control mechanisms involved in a C2 framework.

+*Improved version is available [here](https://github.com/gatariee/PyHTTPShell).